v-b-a/v-b-a/README.md

 I have 3 years of experience as a systems analyst in IT teams.
 In this position, i designed the architecture and integration of IT systems, wrote requirements for the development.

-Now I am taking a Java developer course at @hexlet.
+Now I am workinking Java/Kotlinin fintech.

 ## My tech stack
 ![](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)